datalad-handbook/book/docs/basics/101-127-procedures.rst

     - By convention, procedures should leave a dataset in a clean state.

-   Therefore, in order to create a custom procedure, a simple script in the appropriate location is fine.
+   Therefore, in order to create a custom procedure, an executable script in the appropriate location is fine.
 Placing a script ``myprocedure`` into ``.datalad/procedures`` will allow running ``datalad run-procedure myprocedure`` in your dataset, and because